PinkyJie/leetcode-patterns/17_divide-and-conquer/README.md

 - how should we split the collection? (`splitIndices`)
 - how to combine the `leftResult` and `rightResult` (`combineResult`)

-Note: consider to use memoization sometimes cause different splitting method can generate duplicate sub problems.
+Note: consider to use memoization sometimes cause different splitting methods can generate duplicate sub problems.